From AC current to the ZEV mandate: electric car jargon explained

 RFID

 Short for Radio-Frequency Identification card.
-Used to pay for charging, these are likely to be phased out in favour of contactless payment.
+Used to pay for charging, these are gradually being phased out in favour of contactless payment with a debit or credit card – or via Plug and Charge (see above)

 Single-phase power